microsoft/Mastering-the-Marketplace/index.md

       excerpt: How-to content for working with the publisher's portal
       cta: Take me to it
       url: '/partner-center'
-    - title: Mastering Partner Center
+    - title: Metered Billing Accelerator
       excerpt: The Metered Billing Accelerator is a turn key enterprise reference implementation for Markeplace Metered Billing API
       cta: Take me to it
       url: '/metered-billing-accelerator